-by Bill Tuttle, Explorer RV Insurance Agency
+By Bill Tuttle, Explorer RV Insurance Agency

 Whether you live in an apartment, a house or an RV, the greatest impacts on your ability to save money are the choices you make every day in your chosen lifestyle.
 So should you be a full-time RVer to save money?

 One of the most important decisions you’ll need to make is where to park your RV and for how long.
 Here are a few tips for minimizing your parking expense:

 • Volunteer or part-time work — You may be able to eliminate your parking expense altogether if you help out.
 Assisting with reservations, repairs or grounds maintenance can often significantly reduce your expenses.

-• Access — If you intend to travel far and wide, you’ll likely lose cell phone coverage or WiFi access at some point.
+• Access — If you intend to travel far and wide, you’ll likely lose cell phone coverage or Wi-Fi access at some point.
 If your livelihood depends on connectivity, arrange for Internet access that is not dependent upon your physical location.

 • Length of stay — Many RV parks limit the amount of time that you can stay.
 Some parks include utility costs in their monthly fee but only if it falls within a certain number of nights.
 If the stay extends beyond their preset limit, utilities may be billed separately.

 • Gratis — There are free RV parking sites available.
 Doing a little research to locate them will definitely help reduce costs.

 Overall, many full-time RVers say their only regret is that they didn’t full-time sooner.
 If you’re budget-conscious and willing to consistently choose options that result in cost savings, then living in an RV full-time may be a good way for you to save money.
 But, if you haven’t had RV experience, you may find close quarters to be challenging at first.
 Be sure that you closely evaluate your current and projected expenses, including your insurance needs and your lifestyle preferences.
 If you can, take a month or two to try it out.
 Then decide if you can be a full-time RVer to save money.